 In May 2015, Lauren Voswinkel created the hashtag #talkpay and encouraged people to tweet their job titles, experience levels and salaries to help combat wage discrimination.
 Shortly after that, the Twitter handle @talkpay_anon debuted, which lets people post to #talkpay anonymously.
 A quick read of the #talkpay tweets reveals a wide variety of income information, plus ideas on ways in which women can boost their bottom line, such as negotiating pay increases.
 (Some critics of the gender wage gap theory say part of the reason for it is that men are better salary negotiators) [source: Fleming].
 Websites have also popped up that let you compare your salary with that of others, such as Comparably and PayScale.

-President Barack Obama also signed an executive order in 2014 barring federal contractors from punishing employees who compared their salaries, plus a presidential memorandum requiring those same contractors to submit employee compensation data (e.g., pay, sex, race) so the government can see if there's any wage discrimination going on [sources: Kahn, The White House, Domonoske].
+In 2014, then-President Barack Obama also signed an executive order barring federal contractors from punishing employees who compared their salaries, plus a presidential memorandum requiring those same contractors to submit employee compensation data (e.g., pay, sex, race) so the government can see if there's any wage discrimination going on [sources: Kahn, The White House, Domonoske].

 Hopefully, all of these actions will pay off.
 Because if the gender pay gap continues closing at the same glacial rate, it will be around 2058 before parity is finally reached [source: Narrow the Gapp].